agbleze/review_predictor/README.md

 This project is a shiny application that provides User Interface to use for predicting whether a customer will recommend your product based on product and service review text.
 The app depends on model developed using ![review classifier](https://github.com/agbleze/review_classifier.git) and ![packaged into prediction api service](https://github.com/agbleze/recommendation_predictor_API.git)

-Description of those project which forms cornerstone of the app can be viewed by clicking description from the dropdown menu while clciking on prediction shows the prediction UI
+Description of those project which forms cornerstone of the app can be viewed by clicking "Project Description" from the dropdown menu while clciking on "Prediction" shows the prediction UI

 ## Running App UI standalone